heyharmon/undo-seo/implementation/Milestone-3-Topical-Map-UI-Design.md

 **Right Section:**
 - Three action buttons (small size, minimal spacing)
-  - "Get Suggestions" - default style
+  - "Get Suggestions" - default style - does nothing at this stage
-  - "Regenerate" - default style with refresh icon
+  - "Regenerate" - default style with refresh icon - does nothing at this stage
-  - "AI Enhance" - primary/accent color with sparkles icon
+  - "AI Enhance" - primary/accent color with sparkles icon - does nothing at this stage

 All elements aligned vertically centered with minimal padding to maximize vertical space efficiency.